 WHAT SUPPLIES DO I NEED?

-6th Grade students should be ready to start their classes, after intensives, with the basic supplies listed below.
+Sixth graders should be ready to start their classes after intensives with the supplies listed below.

 Advanced notice will be provided for any additional supplies that may be required for special projects throughout the year.